Advertiser Disclosure

 When a woman is going to be a parent, everyone tells her, “Now you’re eating for 2.”

-But no one warns future parents that, from then on, they’ll also be packing for 2 — or more — whenever they travel.
+But no one warns future parents that, from then on, they’ll also be packing for 2 — or more —whenever they travel.

-But lugging that thing around between the airport and a hotel or Airbnb was no joke, and I began to envy those people who wheeled their luggage around them like they were on futuristic hovercraft.
-It’s not like I was tramping around jungles or up and down volcanos anymore, either.
-Instead, I’m mostly going to places like Disneyland Paris and Cape Cod these days, so I needed a wheeled suitcase that could hold enough for at least a week’s worth of travel necessities for at least 2 people.
+Instead, I’m mostly going to places like Disneyland Paris and Cape Cod these days, so I needed a wheeled suitcase that could hold enough for at least a week’s worth of travel necessities for 2 or more people.
 I had a wheeled Samsonite for weekend trips for myself, but it wasn’t nearly big enough for a family, with those all-important stuffed animals and favorite pillows, toys, and books to carefully store.

 Features of the Monos Hybrid Trunk

-When it was delivered to my doorstep, the Monos Hybrid Trunk came in a cloth protective bag inside the cardboard box, which seemed like it’d be a big bonus for the kind of person who likes a suitcase for his suitcase.
-I have enough Russian nesting dolls around the house anyway, and I don’t need my luggage to be hermetically sealed in a sterile environment when I’m not using them, so I just threw this inside one of the pockets and used it as a laundry bag during our trip, which turned out to be quite useful.
-The suitcase did, however, arrive without a scratch on it, so hats off to you, cloth bag!
+When it was delivered to my doorstep, the Monos Hybrid Trunk came in a cloth protective bag inside the cardboard box, which seemed like a big bonus for the kind of person who likes a suitcase for his suitcase.
+The suitcase arrived without a scratch, so hats off to you, cloth bag!

 Monos Hybrid Trunk bag